 In the profile section, you can access your lifeline where you can share hike details with your family or friends.
 You can also add safety contacts, edit planned hikes, and access your offline resources.

-All of our users liked the ability to state their hike preferences via the filter feature.
+Everyone liked the ability to state their hike preferences via the filter feature.

-Phones were brought on hikes for taking pictures or emergency purposes
+Phones were brought on hikes for taking pictures or emergency purposes .

-Minimal functionalities of phones because of limited internet access
+Minimal functionalities of phones because of limited internet access.

-Users wanted details such as hike difficulty or best season to visit
+Everyone wanted details such as hike difficulty or best season to visit